IPGP/git_class/exercises.md

   `HEAD` to the first commit.
 Why should this be avoided if possible?)
 16. use `git rm` to remove the 3 text files
 17. choose a recipe from [Foodista](http://www.foodista.com);
-    Copy the recipe into a new text file;
-18. *Markdown-ize* this recipe (if you don't know what's Markdown and/or how to use it, please visit [this page](markdown_for_GitChefs.md));
-20. add and commit it to the repository.
+    copy the recipe into a new text file; add and commit it to the repository.
-21. make some changes to the recipe (personalize it!).
-Commit the changed text.
+18. make some changes to the recipe (personalize it!); commit the changed text;
-    This commit will be the base for the following classes.
+    this commit will be the base for the following classes.

 ### you should have learned how to:
 * create the local repository (init)